zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/snowflake-cortex.md

 2. In Studio Pro, in the [App Explorer](https://docs.mendix.com/refguide/app-explorer/), go to **Showcase_AI_RESTSQLAPI** > **Pages**.

-    This section contains Steps 1-4 the content of the steps is described below:
+    This section contains the following pages:

     1. Introduction
     2. ML functions